What is the ads.txt & all about? —

 At last, the fourth field is optional "certification authority ID" - is a unique value assigned by the advertising network in column 1.
 This means that the publisher has authorized someone else to control the account indicated in column 2 and resell their ad space via the system in column 1.

 “RESELLER” shows that another publisher has allowed that account (like Adsense) for selling the ad inventory on the be behalf of the publisher, by another party.
-This also means that there is indirect connection inbetween the publisher and the ad network for selling ad inventory.
+This also means that there is an indirect connection between the publisher and the ad network for selling ad inventory.

 Moreover, Ezoic is Google certified program specially designed for you to make more revenue with your Adsense.
 So you don't have to worry about Ezoic.